Notiomastodon: Distribution

-The geographic range of Notiomastodon extended through northern, eastern, and southern South America.
+The geographic range of Notiomastodon extended through northern, eastern, and southern South America, with its southernmost distribution limit between the latitudes of 37 and 38 south.
 The specimens of this proboscidean are found mostly in the lowlands, while in the mountainous areas of the Andes it was largely absent, with Cuvieronius present in these regions instead.
 It is possible that both proboscideans avoided direct competition due to the strict definition of habitat, since both had a similar ecological spectrum.
-As a result, the distribution limit was between 37 to 38 south latitudes.
-Important fossil evidence has been found in the Pampas region and the Gran Chaco in Argentina.
+Modern elephants also generally avoiding higher elevation areas due to the associated energy cost of traversing them.
+In Colombia, it is suggested that Notiomastodon migrated through inter-Andean valleys.
+Many fossils of Notiomastodon have been found in the Pampas region and the Gran Chaco in Argentina.
 These include deposits such as Santa Clara del Mar in the province of Buenos Aires and the Río Dulce in the province of Santiago del Estero.
 Remains have also been documented from southern Bolivia, which are still found in the Gran Chaco area.
 Otherwise, most of the finds from that area correspond to Cuvieronius.
-The southernmost evidence of this proboscidean comes from isolated remains from central Chile.
-There are two findings in Uruguay and Paraguay.
+The southernmost evidence of this proboscidean comes from isolated remains from Chile, with the southernmost remains in the country being from Chiloé Island.
+There are several findings in Uruguay and Paraguay.

 Other finds are known from Brazil, where Notiomastodon was widely distributed from the open areas of the southern Chaco to the current Amazon basin, and fossil remains have been found on the continental shelf of the Atlantic coast.
 One of the sites most important, however, is the state of Minas Gerais.
 At least 47 Notiomastodon individuals were found there.
 These were preserved in a sinkhole with coarse-grained sediments.
 The genus has also been reported from Peru, Ecuador, Colombia, and Venezuela.
 Is interesting to note that some of the localities with Notiomastodon remains in these countries, as Nemocón in Colombia, Punín, in Ecuador and Leclishpampa, Lima in Peru, are located in high mountain deposits, meanwhile that in La Huaca in Peru, a lowland environment, has been found remains of Cuvieronius, in contrast with the traditional division between lowland/mountain habitats for these animals.
 In Ecuador, the Quebrada Pistud site near Bolívar in the province of Carchi is noteworthy.
 This contained about 160 Notiomastodon fossil remains housed over several dozen square meters in flood deposits.
-These represented at least seven specimens, and a single skeleton consisted of 68 bone elements scattered over an area of 5 m².
+These represented at least seven specimens, and a single skeleton consisted of 68 bone elements scattered over an area of 5 m2.
 Another important site there is the natural asphalt pit of Tanque Loma on the Santa Elena peninsula, which had over 1000 individual bones.
 About 660 of them were examined in detail, and about 11% can be placed in Notiomastodon.
 These correspond to 3 individuals, including two juveniles.